 A dispatchable load in its "normal" energy withdrawal pattern with a varying load, which includes a brief period when it may not be following the dispatch instruction, as permitted by its exemption, is still required to acknowledge the submitted dispatch instructions for each dispatch interval.
-A dispatchable load is not however, required to reject the dispatch instruction35 if not in its "normal" energy withdrawal pattern, but is required to:
+A dispatchable load is not however, required to reject the dispatch instruction if not in its "normal" energy withdrawal pattern, but is required to:

-- Notify36 the IESO of its inability to follow the dispatch instruction, - Notify36 the IESO to request approval to change the dispatch data and/or to resume energy withdrawals, and - If the dispatch instruction relates to operating reserve, notify36 the IESO:
+- Notify the IESO of its inability to follow the dispatch instruction, - Notify the IESO to request approval to change the dispatch data and/or to resume energy withdrawals, and - If the dispatch instruction relates to operating reserve, notify the IESO:

-35 In some circumstances automated dispatch instruction may not be available due to the actions of the Resource Dispatch Filter tool.
+&lt;sup>35 In some circumstances automated dispatch instruction may not be available due to the actions of the Resource Dispatch Filter tool.

-36 Notification is by telephone, unless otherwise approved by the IESO.
+&lt;sup>36 Notification is by telephone, unless otherwise approved by the IESO.